 This is not an exhaustive list and are examples only.

 What action does Lancaster Lane School take to address concerns?

-* If a member of staff raises a concern they will complete a disclosure form and pass this to the DSL;
+* If a member of staff raises a concern they will complete a CPOMS incident which the three school based DSLs all read;

 * The DSL will decide whether to contact other relevant agencies in order to support the child / family

 - usually parents are fully informed before any referral is made.